 Have you ever heard that it's not a good idea to try new sports supplements (like carbohydrate gels) on competition days to avoid unwanted gastrointestinal symptoms associated with the newness?
 When you're on the road, it's kind of the same thing.
 This is not really the time to try new foods since access to the bathroom (!!) may be limited.
 Favoring foods that we feel good about and that we are used to eating is recommended.

 In order to consume foods that will provide you with enough energy and that will fill you up until the next meal, 2 nutrients should be encouraged: fibers and proteins.
 Fibers slow down the absorption of other carbohydrates during a meal and take up more space in the stomach.
 This allows you to feel fuller for longer.
 As for proteins, their slower digestion also allows you to feel full and to fill up until the next meal.
-For some quick protein snack ideas, just click here.
+Some ideas for portable healthy snacks:

 On the road, restaurants are likely to be used as a quick and easy option to refuel.
 However, for some people, eating out can be a source of stress, as it often means deviating from our usual eating habits.
 But don't panic!
 Giving yourself permission to be flexible with what you put on your plate is essential.
 Even so, here are a few tips for eating out on the road: